-The Fund has made a range of successful investments in New Zealand.
-These include Datacom, Kaingaroa Timberlands, Z Energy, Metlifecare, Kiwibank and Fidelity Life.
+The Guardians has made a range of successful investments in New Zealand.
+These include Datacom, Kaingaroa Timberlands, Z Energy, Metlifecare, Kiwibank, NZ Gourmet and Fidelity Life.
 We have also invested in residential property in Hobsonville and rural land across the country.

-The Fund is a significant minority investor in Datacom Limited, holding just under 39% of the company.
-Datacom is a good fit for the Fund’s NZ Direct Strategy, with sought-after attributes such as a strong competitive advantage, favourable industry dynamics, a capable Board and management team, and compatible long-term shareholders.
-Its conservative balance sheet and long-term investment focus are well suited to the Fund’s approach as a long-term, growth-oriented investor.
-This investment is managed by the Fund's in-house team of investment professionals.
+The Guardians is a significant minority investor in Datacom Limited, holding 39% of the company.
+Datacom is a good fit for our NZ Direct Strategy, with sought-after attributes such as a strong competitive advantage, favourable industry dynamics, a capable Board and management team, and compatible long-term shareholders.
+Its conservative balance sheet and long-term investment focus are well suited to the Guardians' approach as a long-term, growth-oriented investor.
+This investment is managed by our in-house team of investment professionals.

-The Fund has a 19.9% investment in Metlifecare, a retirement village operator listed on the New Zealand and Australian stock exchanges.
+The Guardians has a 19.9% investment in Metlifecare, a retirement village operator listed on the New Zealand and Australian stock exchanges.
 Metlifecare operates 24 retirement villages primarily located in the Auckland, Tauranga, Hamilton and Kapiti regions.
 The retirement village industry enjoys favourable demographics and is a good fit with the Fund's long-term investing horizon and growth profile; we liked its alignment with our investment themes.
-This investment is managed by the Fund's in-house team of investment professionals.
+This investment is managed by our in-house team of investment professionals.

-In 2010 the Fund and Infratil purchased Shell's downstream assets in New Zealand and formed Z Energy, a transport energy company.
+In 2010 the Guardians and Infratil purchased Shell's downstream assets in New Zealand and formed Z Energy, a transport energy company.
 Z supplies fuel to retail customers and large commercial customers like airlines, trucking companies, mines, shipping companies and vehicle fleet operators, along with bitumen to roading contractors.
 Following a period of increased capital investment, re-branding and a strong focus on improving customer service, Z successfully listed on the New Zealand and Australian share markets in August 2013.
-The Fund retained a 20% stake in the company.
-Thereafter, in 2015 and 2016 it completed two rounds of sales, successfully reducing its stake in Z energy by 38.9 and 36.4 million shares respectively.
-The Fund continues to hold a 2% share in the company.
-The shares are managed by its internal team, along with external managers Devon Funds Management and Mint Asset Management.
+We retained a 20% stake in the company.
+Thereafter, in 2015 and 2016 we completed two rounds of sales, successfully reducing our stake in Z energy by 38.9 and 36.4 million shares respectively.
+We continue to hold a 2% share in the company.
+The shares are managed by our internal team, along with external managers Devon Funds Management and Mint Asset Management.

 Rural Land Portfolio

-The Super Fund holds a 25% stake in Kiwi Group Holdings, the owner of Kiwibank.
+The Guardians holds a 25% stake in Kiwi Group Holdings, the owner of Kiwibank.
 The investment, settled in October 2016, also saw ACC take a 22% stake, with NZ Post retaining a 53% majority shareholding.
 Kiwibank has grown quickly since inception in 2002.
 Now New Zealand's fifth-largest bank, it has built a leading brand, has a customer base in excess of one million and a market share of 12%.
 It also possesses one of the highest quality mortgage books of the New Zealand banks.
 We see Kiwibank as a rare large-scale investment opportunity in New Zealand, with a lot of potential for further growth.
-As an investor with a long-term view, strong financial expertise and available capital, we believe the Fund is in an excellent position to help Kiwibank achieve its long-term promise.
-The investment is managed by the Fund's in-house team of investment professionals.
+As an investor with a long-term view, strong financial expertise and available capital, we believe we are in an excellent position to help Kiwibank achieve its long-term promise.
+The investment is managed by our in-house team of investment professionals.

-In early 2018 the Fund finalised its investment in Fidelity Life, New Zealand’s largest locally-owned life insurer.
-The transaction saw the Fund take a NZ$100 million, 41.1% cornerstone stake in the company.
+In early 2018 the Guardians finalised its investment in Fidelity Life, New Zealand’s largest locally-owned life insurer.
+The transaction saw us take a NZ$100 million, 41.1% cornerstone stake in the company.
 Founded in 1973, Fidelity Life provides life insurance products for individuals, businesses and employers via a network of 2,700 independent financial advisors, as well as through strategic alliance partners.
 In 2017, Fidelity Life paid out more than $105 million in claims to its customers, and was named Life Insurance Company of the Year.
 We see our investment in Fidelity Life as a rare opportunity to take a significant direct stake in a well-respected New Zealand company.
-The investment is managed by the Fund's in-house team of investment professionals.
+The investment is managed by our in-house team of investment professionals.